Steve Baker (motorcyclist): Motorcycle racing career

 Born in Bellingham, Washington, Baker began his career racing on the dirt track ovals of the Pacific Northwest.
+When Yamaha of Canada's rider, Yvon Duhamel, left to join the Kawasaki factory racing team in 1971, Baker was offered Duhamel's place on the team.
 He then switched to road racing and began competing in Canada, becoming a three-time Canadian champion.
+His experience racing on the rough, bump-strewn Canadian race tracks would help him later in his career when racing on European tracks.

+Baker began competing in the AMA National Championship in 1973 and experienced his first success when he finished second to former world champion Kel Carruthers at the Talladega Superspeedway.
+In the 1974 season, he suffered a broken leg at Talladega and was forced to miss the rest of the season.
+In 1975 he scored a second place behind Gene Romero at the Daytona 200, then considered to be one of the most prestigious motorcycle races in the world.

-In 1976, Baker won the prestigious Imola 200 pre-season race in Europe, then traveled to Great Britain to compete for the North American team in the 1976 Transatlantic Trophy match races.
-The Transatlantic Trophy match races pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series.
-Baker dominated the series as the top individual points leader with four victories.
+Although Baker's Yamaha motorcycle experienced a mechanical failure at the 1976 Daytona 200, he won the prestigious Imola 200 pre-season race in Europe, then traveled to Great Britain to compete for the North American team in the 1976 Transatlantic Trophy match races which, pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series.
+Baker dominated the series as the top individual points leader winning four of the six races.